No. 7 Michigan uses strong defense to rout Purdue 70-53

 STAT SHEET

-Michigan: Freshman Hunter Dickinson scored eight points and hasf 20 in the last three games after opening the season with 11 straight games in double figures. … Livers has had six straight games in double figures.
-He also had 10 rebounds and three assists… The Wolverines allowed a season-low 21 points in the first half, two fewer than Wisconsin scored earlier this month.
+Michigan: Livers has had six straight games in double figures.
+He also had 10 rebounds and three assists… The Wolverines allowed a season-low 21 points in the first half, two fewer than Wisconsin scored earlier this month and held Purdue to its lowest overall point total at home this season.

-Purdue: Williams has 12 straight double-doubles. … Williams, Eric Hunter Jr. and Jaden Ivey were the only players to make more than two baskets. … Painter remains one win away from tying former Illinois coach Harry Combes for No. 8 all-time in conference wins (174). … The Boilermakers fell to 6-1 at home this season though they have have played more games than any other Power Five school.
+Purdue: Williams has 12 straight double-doubles. … Williams, Eric Hunter Jr. and Jaden Ivey were the only players to make more than two baskets. … The Boilermakers fell to 6-1 at home this season though they have have played more games than any other Power Five school.

 THE REPLACEMENT

-Painter made the announcement about Stefanovic less than two hours before tip-off, and Purdue defended its decision to play the game by acknowledging it had been doing extensive testing to assure the illness had not spread.

-Ivey replaced Stefanovic in the lineup and wound up with 12 points, five rebounds and five assists but was nowhere near as efficient as Stefanovic, who averages 11.1 points, 3.2 rebounds, 2.4 assists and leads the Big Ten with a 3-point percentage of 45.6%.
+Ivey replaced Stefanovic in the lineup and had 12 points, five rebounds and five assists but was nowhere near as efficient as Stefanovic.
 Ivey was 3 of 14 from the field, 0 for 5 on 3s and had three turnovers.

 UP NEXT